-As of September 30, 2023, the patent portfolio that is assigned to us, jointly owned with others or licensed to us includes issued patents in the United States, Europe, Japan, and other jurisdictions outside the United States, and pending patent applications in the United States, Europe, Japan, and other jurisdictions outside the United States across our platform, NKX101, NKX019, and NKX070 patent families.
+As of March 31, 2024, the patent portfolio that is assigned to us, jointly owned with others or licensed to us includes issued patents in the United States, Europe, Japan, and other jurisdictions outside the United States, and pending patent applications in the United States, Europe, Japan, and other jurisdictions outside the United States across our platform, NKX019, NKX101 and NKX070 patent families.
 Our portfolio of issued patents, excluding pending patent applications, has estimated expiration dates between 2024 and 2040.
-Our portfolio, including issued patents, and including pending applications if they issue, has estimated expiration dates between 2024 and 2044.
-For instance, composition of matter claims in our licensed patent portfolio that relate to our NKSTIM are estimated to expire in Q4 2024.
-We plan to file additional patent applications that could potentially allow for further increase of the exclusive market protection for use of NKX101, NKX019, and NKX070 product candidates.
+Our portfolio, including issued patents, and including pending applications to the extent they issue, as patents or are used to establish nonprovisional patent applications that issue as patents, is expected to have estimated expiration dates between 2024.
+For instance, composition-of-matter claims in our licensed patent portfolio that relate to our NKSTIM are estimated to expire in Q4 2024.
+We plan to file additional patent applications that could potentially allow for further increase of the exclusive market protection for certain uses of NKX019, NKX101 and NKX070 product candidates.
 However, we can provide no assurance that we will be able to file or receive additional patent protection for these or other product candidates.